xzYue/odoo/doc/howtos/web.rst

 """"""""""""""""

-Fields that only display their content and don't give the possibility to the user to modify it can be useful, but most fields in Odoo allow edition too.
+Fields that only display their content and don't give the possibility to the user to modify it can be useful, but most fields in Modoo allow edition too.
 This makes the field classes more complicated, mostly because fields are supposed to handle both and editable and non-editable mode, those modes are often completely different (for design and usability purpose) and the fields